alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/disable-javascript-error-in-wpf-webbrowser-control.md

 InjectDisableScript();
 {{< / highlight >}}

-Actually Iâ€™m doing a lot of other things inside the Navigated event handler, but the very first one is injecting into the page the script that disable javascript error.
+Actually I'm doing a lot of other things inside the Navigated event handler, but the very first one is injecting into the page the script that disable javascript error.

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 private void InjectDisableScript()